stevenktruong/math-website/data/classes/32a.1.21s/index.md

 ## Policies

+### Learning Assistants

+Our class incorporates [learning assistants](https://ceils.ucla.edu/learningassistants/), who are undergrads who have taken this class and are here to support you.

+### Office Hours

+If my office hours don't work for you, feel free to attend the other TA's office hours (the link to their office hours is under `Office Hours for TAs` in the sidebar on CCLE).

+If you want to meet with me specifically, then you can also send me an e-mail to schedule an appointment for us to meet individually.
+I'm also happy to meet with you on weekends if I have time.

 ### E-mails

 I try my best to be very quick with e-mails, so if you don't get a reply by the end of the day, feel free to send me another one.
 You can address me as Steven.